mdepx/mdepx/README.md

 # Introduction

-Osfive is an SDK for microcontrollers that allows to write applications for a bare-metal hardware.
+Osfive is a framework for building bare-metal applications.

 ## Key features
 - Application-centric